 Please provide comments on the following suggested agreement.
 Bullet (6) is copied over from Section 2.1.2A for discussion.

-It is observed that in Rel-15 NR, absolute time for UE processing requirements generally descrease as subcarrier spacing increases.
-Some companies noted that introducing smaller UE processing time than Rel-15 and Rel-16, for larger subcarrier spacing, may lead to a more complex UE implementation.
+It is observed that in Rel-15 NR, absolute time for UE processing requirements generally decrease as subcarrier spacing increases.
+Some companies noted that introducing smaller UE processing time than Rel-15 and Rel-16, for larger subcarrier spacing, may lead to a more complex UE implementation and per slot level monitoring for transmission and reception may not likely be a mode of operation for higher subcarrier spacing.

-It is observed that, in general, larger subcarrier spacing may have potential benefit of short symbol/slot length to support lower latency requirements compared to what was supported for Rel-15 and Rel-16 NR.
+It is observed that, in general, larger subcarrier spacing may have benefit of short symbol/slot length to support lower latency requirements compared to what was supported for Rel-15 and Rel-16 NR, assuming slot-level monitoring subject to scheduling configurations and UE processing capabilities.

 It is observed that, in general, channel access with shorter symbol duration may access channel earlier when LBT is passed, assuming slot-based monitoring.

 It is observed that, in general, larger subcarrier spacing has higher resilience towards phase noise.
-Also, in general, the performance impact from phase noise may depend on various properties of the transmission, such as modulation order and coding rate, and phase noise profile of the UE and gNB.
+Also, in general, the performance impact from phase noise may depend on various properties of the transmission, such as modulation order and coding rate, reception processing (e.g. CPE compensation), and phase noise profile of the UE and gNB.

-It is observed that, in general, maximum delay spread supported by a SCS is proportional to its CP length and larger subcarrier spacing reduces the budget for UL timing errors and beam switchingin due to shorter CP.
-Support of extended CP for any subcarrier spacing to mitigate delay spread and timing error impact will decrease the spectrum efficiency up to 14% compared to normal CP of the same subcarrier spacing.
+It is observed that, in general, maximum delay spread supported by a SCS is proportional to its CP length and larger subcarrier spacing reduces the budget for timing errors and beam switching, if beam switching delay is applicable and needed to be contained within CP, due to shorter CP.
+(Moderator Note: choose between a or b or c)

+CP needs to consider at least delay spread, timing errors, and timing alignment errors applicable for a deployment scenario.

+CP needs to consider post-beamforming delay spread, timing error from sources such as initial timing error, timing advance, timing alignment errors applicable for a deployment scenario, e.g. multi-TRP deployments.

-It is identified that CP duration may need to absorb sufficient portion of the post-beamforming delay spread and also consider margin for timing error from sources such as initial timing error, timing advanced, timing alignment error, and potentially synchronization error and propagation delay between transmissions in multi-TRP deployments.
+CP duration may need to absorb sufficient portion of the post-beamforming delay spread and also consider margin for timing error from sources such as initial timing error, timing advance, timing alignment error, potentially synchronization error, and propagation delay between transmissions in multi-TRP deployments.

+Extended CP decreases the spectrum efficiency up to 14% compared to normal CP of the same subcarrier spacing.